robertbenson/openAI_function_calling_demo/README.md

 ### Objective

-"What are the airports (icao codes) within 20000 meters of John F Kennedy airport, Dublin and LAX , return long and lat in degrees for each and approximate distance in miles ?".
+"What are the airports (icao codes) within 20,000 meters of John F Kennedy airport, Dublin and LAX , return long and lat in degrees for each and approximate distance in miles.
+All output is to be in json.
+The json fields to include are ICAO, name, city, lat, lon, distance_in_miles and TZ.
+The set should be called ICAOS".

+#### Background
 An ICAO code is a zip code for an airport.
 It is a 4 digit alphanumeric that uniquely identifies an airport/airfield. e.g. EINN is the ICAO for Shannon Airport, Ireland.
 KJFK is the code for John F Kennedy.

 This request would not be a typical use case.
-It does however demonstrate the type of respondes that OpenAI can return.
+It does however demonstrate the type of responses that OpenAI can return.

 # [Function Calling](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) - with model generated arguments
+Function calling is a 4-step process:

 ## Step 1: send the conversation and available functions to the model
 OpenAI will identify the arguments required from the request